-By taking advantage of BelRed's unique location and the opportunities associated with high-capacity transit, this plan steers BelRed onto a new path.
+By taking advantage of the BelRed area's unique location, and the opportunities associated with high capacity transit, this Plan steers BelRed onto a new path.

-Departing from its low-intensity industrial past, BelRed will become a model of smart growth and sustainability illustrating the land use pattern needed in this era of global climate change.
-It will occupy a unique economic niche for Bellevue and the Eastside, offering outstanding opportunities for living and working, while restoring its natural environment and ecological function and providing inviting places for people to come together, share ideas and celebrate.
-While this entails a major transformation, change will occur incrementally over time, with some areas transforming early on and other areas remaining very much the same for years to come.
+Departing from its low intensity, industrial past, BelRed will become a model of smart growth and sustainability illustrating the land use pattern needed in this era of global climate change.
+It will occupy a unique economic niche for Bellevue and the Eastside offering outstanding opportunities for living and working, while restoring its natural environment and ecological function and providing inviting places for people to come together, share ideas, and celebrate.
+Clearly this entails a major transformation.
+However, change will happen incrementally over time, with some areas changing early on while other areas remain very much the same for years to come.

 - S-BR-1.
-Cultivate a differentiated economic niche for BelRed and support creative mixed-use districts by retaining existing creative and cultural businesses, attracting new innovative businesses and ensuring provision of basic goods and services for nearby residents. - S-BR-2.
+Cultivate a differentiated economic niche for BelRed and support creative mixed use districts by retaining existing creative and cultural businesses, attracting new innovative businesses, and ensuring provision of basic goods and services for nearby residents. - S-BR-2.
 Minimize the environmental impacts of population and employment growth and leverage opportunities provided by public and private redevelopment to improve ecological function and resilience. - S-BR-3.
 Provide for the needs of marginalized populations and those most vulnerable to specific impacts when designing strategies to achieve the vision for BelRed.